-I review several hundred Accounting Technology blogs weekly, and curate them for the Accounting Apps newsletter.
+For the last few years, I’ve reviewed several hundred Accounting Technology blogs weekly and curated them for the Accounting Apps newsletter.

-- Focus on including technical information and insight.
+- Micro-learning.
+Focus on including technical information and insight.

-- Don’t include personal names in blog post title – such as Tony’s Top Tips.
+- Don’t include personal names in the blog post title – such as Tony’s Top Tips.

 - Keep blog post titles evergreen, by avoiding dates.